vigna/ne/INSTALL.md

 flexibility, and another low-level makefile in the doc directory.

-The top-level makefile provides targets "source" (builds the standard source distribution), "cygwin" (builds the cygwin distribution) and "install" (build and installs ne).
+The top-level makefile provides targets "source" (builds the standard source distribution), "cygwin" (builds the cygwin distribution), "build" (builds ne) and "install" (installs ne).
 The PREFIX make variable (see above) decides where ne will be installed and which will be its global directory.

 For installation (i.e., "make install"), a POSIX compliant machine with a terminfo database should be sufficient.
 Note that terminfo might come